kevinossner/openpowerlifting/README.md

 ## File Descriptions <a name="files"></a>

 There is one notebook available here to showcase work related to the above questions.
 The notebook contains parts of data preprocessing, exploratory analysis and predictive analytics.
 Markdown cells were used to assist in walking through the process and documenting the code.

 There is an additional `plots` folder that contains all created plots to obtain the final results of the project.
+Also the used data as a `.zip` file can be found.

 ## Results<a name="results"></a>